zapadiya007/100-days-of-code/log.md

 - Add some future Project in Portfolio website
 - Add Footer and and some CSS
 - Fetching some difficulty in GitHub
 - So Create issue in GitHub for tomorrow

+<br/><br/>
+## Day 11 : 06 September 2023

+**Today's Progress** :
+- Add some future Project in Portfolio website
+- Noting important
+- design village model
+- analysis village and there working model